breeze256/breeze256/README.md

 Philosophy
 ----------

-I support the Free Software Movement because I believe that computer users have the right to gain free control over the software they use.
+I support the Free Software Movement,
+I believe that computer users have the right to gain free control over the software they use.

 Specialized langs
 -----------------